 After Barron Trump travels with his mother, Melania Trump, from New York City to Washington, D.C. this summer to live with President Trump in the White House, the staff there is going to confront a whole new experience à la Justin Bieber.
 The tour guides who take visitors through the White House will be getting more little girls in their tour groups than to which they are accustomed.
 The staff members who are tasked to go through President Trump’s mail will likely be receiving boatloads of letters in pink envelopes with flower designs or cartoons on them from little girls, and these letters will all be addressed to Barron.
 President Trump will likely have to hire additional people to sort through all of that mail to get to the letters that are addressed to him.
 The Secret Service will probably have to conduct a security briefing with each and every one of their officers to prepare themselves to deal with boy-crazy little girls trying to sneak into the White House to see the First Kid.
 As Barron grows older, the situation is only going to intensify; and if President Trump gets reelected to office, he will likely have to hire additional Secret Service officers to keep mobs of young girls from smothering his youngest son.
 By then, Barron will be a teenager, and his parents will likely have a chaperone accompany him everywhere along with ten or eleven Secret Service officers.
 Every Secret Service officer who has a teenage daughter by then will be getting pressure from their teenage daughters to take them to work with them to meet Barron.
 Anyhow, you get my point.
 Barron is not an ugly kid, and he will never be an ugly person despite anything that Dr. Macleod has stated in her article regarding children fathered by older men.

 Author Len Filppu is in his mid-sixties, and his very young children are both adorable in their looks.
 There is a picture of them in an article about Mr. Filppu in The Korea Herald.
-Also, there's nothing wrong with the way 76-year-old Kevin King's 6-year-old son, Pierre, looks.
+Also, there's nothing wrong with the way 70-plus-year-old Kevin King's elementary-school-age son, Pierre, looks.
 In fact, the little boy is adorable, and every parent would brag about him.